-PROOF IDEA To show that VERTEX-COVER is NP-complete we must show that it is in NP and that all NP-problems are polynomial time reducible to it.
+PROOF IDEA To show that VERTEX-COVER is NP-complete, we must show that it is in NP and that all NP-problems are polynomial time reducible to it.
 The first part is easy; a certificate is simply a vertex cover of size k.
-To prove the second part we show that 3SAT is polynomial time reducible to VERTEX-COVER.
-The reduction converts a 3cnf-formula φ into a graph G and a number k, so that φ is satisfiable whenever G has a vertex cover with k nodes.
-The conversion is done without knowing whether φ is satisfiable.
-In effect, G simulates φ .
+To prove the second part, we show that 3SAT is polynomial time reducible to VERTEX-COVER.
+The reduction converts a 3cnf-formula $\phi$ into a graph G and a number k, so that $\phi$ is satisfiable whenever G has a vertex cover with k nodes.
+The conversion is done without knowing whether $\phi$ is satisfiable.
+In effect, G simulates $\phi$ .
 The graph contains gadgets that mimic the variables and clauses of the formula.
 Designing these gadgets requires a bit of ingenuity.

 For the variable gadget, we look for a structure in G that can participate in the vertex cover in either of two possible ways, corresponding to the two possible truth assignments to the variable.
-Two nodes connected by an edge is a structure that works, because one of these nodes must appear in the vertex cover.
-We arbitrarily associate TRUE and FALSE to these two nodes.
+The variable gadget contains two nodes connected by an edge.
+That structure works because one of these nodes must appear in the vertex cover.
+We arbitrarily associate TRUE and FALSE with these two nodes.

 For the clause gadget, we look for a structure that induces the vertex cover to include nodes in the variable gadgets corresponding to at least one true literal in the clause.
 The gadget contains three nodes and additional edges so that any vertex cover must include at least two of the nodes, or possibly all three.
-Only two nodes would be required if one of the vertex gadget nodes helps by covering an edge, as would happen if the associated literal satisfies that clause.
-Otherwise three nodes would be required.
+Only two nodes would be required if one of the variable gadget nodes helps by covering an edge, as would happen if the associated literal satisfies that clause.
+Otherwise, three nodes would be required.
 Finally, we chose k so that the sought-after vertex cover has one node per variable gadget and two nodes per clause gadget.

 PROOF Here are the details of a reduction from 3SAT to VERTEX-COVER that operates in polynomial time.
-The reduction maps a Boolean formula φ to a graph G and a value k.
-For each variable x in φ , we produce an edge connecting two nodes.
-We label the two nodes in this gadget x and \overline{x} .
-Setting x to be TRUE corresponds to selecting the left node for the vertex cover, whereas FALSE corresponds to the right node.
+The reduction maps a Boolean formula $\phi$ to a graph G and a value k.
+For each variable x in $\phi$ , we produce an edge connecting two nodes.
+We label the two nodes in this gadget x and $\overline{x}$ .
+Setting x to be TRUE corresponds to selecting the node labeled x for the vertex cover, whereas FALSE corresponds to the node labeled $\overline{x}$ .

 The gadgets for the clauses are a bit more complex.
-Each clause gadget is a triple of three nodes that are labeled with the three literals of the clause.
-These three nodes are connected to each other and to the nodes in the variables gadgets that have the identical labels.
-Thus the total number of nodes that appear in G is 2m + 3l, where φ has m variables and l clauses.
+Each clause gadget is a triple of nodes that are labeled with the three literals of the clause.
+These three nodes are connected to each other and to the nodes in the variable gadgets that have the identical labels.
+Thus, the total number of nodes that appear in G is 2m + 3l, where $\phi$ has m variables and l clauses.
 Let k be m + 2l.

-For example, if $\phi = (x_1 \vee x_1 \vee x_2) \wedge (\overline{x_1} \vee \overline{x_2} \vee \overline{x_2}) \wedge (\overline{x_1} \vee x_2 \vee x_2)$, the reduction produces $\langle G, k \rangle$ from φ , where k = 8 and G takes the form shown in the following figure.
+For example, if $\phi = (x_1 \vee x_1 \vee x_2) \wedge (\overline{x_1} \vee \overline{x_2} \vee \overline{x_2}) \wedge (\overline{x_1} \vee x_2 \vee x_2)$ , the reduction produces $\langle G, k \rangle$ from $\phi$ , where k = 8 and G takes the form shown in the following figure.